Stephen Dickson, BSC (hons) MRPharmS - Using an Old Drug to Trick the Immune System into Healing Itself (2018 Conference) (LDN, low dose naltrexone)

 And again, increase gradually.
 And you can probably look at taking sort of six months to have an effect or to have the full effect.

 And cancer, it's again, it's a sort of different profile, but we'll hear more about that.
 I'm sure in a minute, but talk to the oncologists.
 If you're going to be a private prescriber, make sure they know that it's happening, don't practice in isolation, make sure that you review the evidence for this specific disease, you know, maybe there's a potential that actually LDN, Okay.
 It might be an addition, but possibly you could point them towards a trial that might be more useful for them or some of the biologics.
 And I've been told I have two minutes left, so I'm going to keep going.
-The recent, the most recent sort of information, but talking about LDN in combination with other medications for cancer is using LDN with cannabis derivatives like CBD and do LDN constantly every day, every morning and take the cannabis for three days on and three days off.
+The recent, the most recent sort of information, but talking about LDN in combination with other medications for cancer is using LDN with ... derivatives like C-- and do LDN constantly every day, every morning and take the cannabis for three days on and three days off.
 So, but do you consider if you're giving LDN privately.
 Why not look at some of the other information that's out there?
 The mTOR inhibitors, things like the doxycycline, metformins etc. there's quite a lot of information on those.
 Um, it's not really, if you're going to be treating someone privately for cancer, it's not really time to be conservative.
 So, you know, reach out, ask all the questions.
 Again, in autoimmune disease withdrawal the opiates first, if you possibly can replace as required and make sure you manage the expectations.
 In Hashimoto's disease do be very, very careful, start on the variable dose because we have seen thyrotoxicity because it has an effect that’s quite fast, and they've then got too much thyroid medication and then don't start withdrawing thyroxin or changing

 too many things at once.
 We'll talk about that a bit more later on about how to deal with those patients.
 So and again, we're looking at autoimmune diseases.
 If you've got chronic fatigue and you start with LDN, you can expect to have flu symptoms.